ark0015/pygwinc_clone/README.md

 ## budget interface

-The basic structure of a `pygwinc` noise budget is a "budget module".
-A budget modules is a standard python module (single `.py` file) or package (directory containing `__inti__.py` file) which contains at least one `nb.Budget` class definition named after the module name.
+`pygwinc` provides a generic noise budget interface, `gwinc.nb`, that can be used to define custom noise budgets (it also underlies the "canonical" budgets included in `gwinc.ifo`).
+Budgets are defined in a "budget module" which includes `BudgetItem` definitions.

+### BudgetItem classes

-The `gwinc.nb` package provides various `BudgetItem` classes that can inherited to define the various components of a budget:
+The `gwinc.nb` package provides three `BudgetItem` classes that can be inherited to define the various components of a budget:

-* `nb.Noise`: BudgetItem describing a noise source
+* `nb.Noise`: a noise source
-* `nb.Calibration`: BudgetItem describing a noise calibration
+* `nb.Calibration`: a noise calibration
-* `nb.Budget`: BudgetItem describing a group of noises
+* `nb.Budget`: a group of noises

+The primary action of a `BudgetItem` happens in it's `calc()` method.
+For `Noise` classes, the `calc` method should return the noise PSD at the specified frequency points.
+For the `Calibration` class, `calc` should return a frequency response.  `Budget` classes should not have a special `calc` method defined as they already know how to calculate the overall noise from their constituent noises and calibrations.

+Additionally `BudgetItem`s have two other methods, `load` and `update`, that can be overridden by the user to handle arbitrary data processing.
+These are useful for creating budgets from "live" dynamic noise measurements and the like.
+The three core methods therefore
+are:

+* `load()`: initial loading of static data
+* `update(**kwargs)`: update data/attributes
+* `calc()`: return final data array

+See the built-in documentation for more info (e.g. `pydoc3 gwinc.nb.BudgetItem`)

+### budget module definition

+A budget module is a standard python module (single `.py` file) or package (directory containing `__inti__.py` file) containing `BudgetItem` definitions describing the various noises and calibrations of a budget, as well as the overall budget calculation itself.
+Each budget module should include one `nb.Budget` class definition named after the module name.

-Here's an example of a budget module name `MyBudget`:
+Here's an example of a budget module named `MyBudget`.
+It defines two `Noise` classes and one `Calibration` class, as well as the overall `Budget` class (name `MyBudget` that puts them all together):
 ```shell
 $ find MyBudget
 MyBudget/